Carbon Reduction Plan 🌱

 Interact has used the guidance set out in the HM Government Environmental Reporting Guidelines (1) as this has been created for use in legislative reporting within the UK.
 As it is based on the Greenhouse Gas (GHG) Protocol Initiative Corporate Accounting and reporting Standard (2), elements of this document have also been included.

-Emissions data has been obtained by multiplying the Interact’s activity data, where available, with the conversion factors (3) developed by the UK Department for Environment, Food and Rural Affairs (Defra) and the Department for Business, Energy & Industrial Strategy (BEIS).
+Emissions data has been obtained by multiplying Interact’s activity data, where available, with the conversion factors (3) developed by the UK Department for Environment, Food and Rural Affairs (Defra) and the Department for Business, Energy & Industrial Strategy (BEIS).

 Carbon emissions are shown in tCO2e (tonnes of carbon dioxide equivalent).
 This is a measure of how much a gas contributes to global warming, relative to carbon dioxide.
 The carbon dioxide equivalent of a gas is calculated by multiplying its mass (in tonnes) by the gas’ global warming potential (GWP) over 100 years.